Accounting and Finance

 Typical Offer: Overall profile of DD in a Business, Engineering or Science BTEC Level 3 Diploma or DDD in the BTEC Level 3 Extended Diploma, both in combination with GCE A-Level Mathematics at grade A.

 GCSE or equivalent: minimum Grade B in English Language and Mathematics.

 - Must include a minimum of D3 in mathematics.

 Please refer to the A Level section for a list of other preferred subjects.

 Typical Offer: 82% overall, with at least 8.5 in Higher Level (5 period) Mathematics

-At least 85% overall in the Indian ISC/HSSC (12th Standard) including 85% in both English and Mathematics.
+Minimum overall average of 85% in the Indian SSC/HSSC (12th Standard), including 85% in Mathematics and 80% in English.

 Typical Offer: 38 points overall, to include 6 in Higher Level Mathematics.

 We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate programmes.
 For further information please contact the Admissions Office.

 English Language Qualifications - The minimum requirement for Accounting and Finance is IELTS 7.0 with no subject less than 7.0.
 Applicants should submit their results by 31st July.
 For a list of other English language qualifications we accept please go to the English Language Entry Requirements web page.